-- Keep in mind hedgehogs are natural hunters.
-Their instinct is to hold on until what they have in their mouth is still.
+- Keep in mind that hedgehogs are natural hunters.
+Their instinct is to hold on until what they have bitten is still.
 Do not attempt to shake off your hedgehog (or other small critters).

 - Regardless of your behavior modification preference, should your hedgehog actually latch on to your skin, pulling away might encourage your hedgehog to grip tighter.

-- Hedgehog enthusiasts tend to disagree on what is the best method to stop a bite.
-What one person might consider safe and effective another person might view as cruel.
+- Hedgehog enthusiasts tend to disagree on the best method to stop a bite.
+What one person might consider safe and effective another might view as cruel.

 - One safe and simple way to encourage your hedgehog to release a bite is to gently cover both nostrils.
 The hedgehog will release its bite so it can take a breath.

-- Another option is to try pushing your finger towards your hedgehog.
-This tends to cause your hedgehog discomfort and they will subsequently release your flesh.
+- Another option is to try pushing your finger toward your hedgehog.
+This tends to cause your hedgehog discomfort, and it will subsequently release your flesh.

-- Be cautious with tapping the hedgehog on the back while the hedgehog has a grip on you.
-As indicated by Small Animal Channel Expert Jill Warnick, tapping may make your hedgehog even huffier around you.
+- Be cautious with tapping the hedgehog on the back while it has a grip on you.
+As indicated by Small Animal Channel expert Jill Warnick, tapping may make your hedgehog even huffier around you.

-- One method of getting a hedgehog to release a bite is to simply scream like the dickens when you get bit.
-This startle technique lets the biter know that a negative reaction happens when they bite.
-It is also a good healthy way for the one being bitten to relieve their stress!
+- One method of getting a hedgehog to release a bite is to simply scream like the dickens when it bites you.
+This startle technique tells the biter know to expect a negative reaction when it bites.
+It is also a good healthy way for you to relieve your stress!

 - Some hedgehogs respond very well to sound as a negative response when they bite.
 A loud “No” or even a scream of pain each time the hedgehog bites could be enough to dissuade biting.